-Everything that Mbox Player does relies on the content that is added to the clip list for playback.
-Creating a show requires content to be added as clips, and subsequent management of the show data may require these clips to be deleted, edited, moved, or renamed.
+Mbox Player relies on the content that is added to the clip list for playback.
+Creating a show requires content to be added, and subsequent management of the show may require these clips to be deleted, edited, moved, or renamed.

-As noted in "Content Management" on page 23, it is always best to keep all content in one centralized location, either on the computer's internal drive or on a single external drive.
-Keeping all content in one place simplifies clip management, both when the content is copied onto the computer and when it is added to the clip list in Mbox Player.

-As noted in "Clip Formatting Guidelines" on page 22, there are restrictions on the type of movie and still image files that Mbox Player can use.
-Always make sure to format all content files correctly before adding them to the clip list.
+As noted in "Content Management" on page 23, it is always best to keep all content in one location.
+Keeping all content in one place simplifies clip management, when the content is copied onto the computer, when it is added to the clip list in Mbox Player, and also if the showfile and content is moved to another computer.
+Also, as noted in "Clip Formatting Guidelines" on page 22, there are restrictions on the type of movie, still image, and standalone audio files that Mbox Player can use.
+Make sure to format all content files correctly before adding them to the clip list.